Managing ETL and System tasks

 Select tasks from Available tasks and click >> to add them to Tasks included in chain.
 You can reorder the tasks.

-Type the number of tasks that can be executed simultaneously.
+Enter the number of tasks that can be executed simultaneously.
 This can be set per process or available cores.

 Continue on error

 Select if you want to ETL task to continue or stop execution when an error is encountered.

 Select the time of the day when the task is scheduled to run.